 These meetings resulted in the committee's recommendation for the Draft FFY 2024 UPWP.
-The MPO approved the UPWP Committee's recommendations for public review of the Draft FFY 2024 UPWP on [date to be determined].
+The MPO approved the UPWP Committee's recommendations for public review of the Draft FFY 2024 UPWP on June 15, 2023.

 Below are details about the process for selecting studies and programs for the FFY 2024 UPWP.